hackclub/hackclub/workshops/online-pong/README.md

 The game works as it is now, but there are still a few things we need to fix and add.
 First, the server doesn't actually do anything when one player leaves, which sometimes allows a third player to join, causing weird problems, such as the rackets and ball getting mixed up and moving in the wrong direction.
 So, we need to disconnect the room when a player leaves or gets disconnected so that this doesn't happen.
 Second, we need to add some status text to tell the user what's going on: when the server is waiting for another player, who they're playing against, when the other player disconnects, and when either player wins.

-Finally, we'll add two more features to the game: one, we'll add a short delay between rounds, so that each player has a chance to adjust their rackets before the next round begins.
+Finally, we'll add two more optional features to the game: one, we'll add a short delay between rounds, so that each player has a chance to adjust their rackets before the next round begins.
 Second, we'll make it slightly more difficult by slowly increasing the speed of the ball over time.

 #### Adding graceful disconnects